-Research focus: Nature conservation and sustainable biodiversity management in urban areas.
+Research focus: Global Climate Change and migratory animals - sustainable biodiversity management in urban areas.
 Case study: Bats

 In her case study, she focuses on the migratory behavior of bats in Eastern Europe, especially around the Black Sea region.
 She has received grants from Bat Conservation International and Eurobats for her research.

 In 2015 Kseniia was awarded a Green Talent with the jury honouring her efforts in supporting wildlife conservation in Europe.
 Currently, Kseniia benefits from a research stay at the Leibniz Institute for Zoo and Wildlife Research (IZW) in Berlin, where she has the opportunity to work on her own data, to prepare publications and to participate in seminars and trainings.
 Thanks to her achievements, she received a DAAD doctoral scholarship in Germany and will continue to study bat migration.

 2015 Research Associate of NGO Ukrainian Independent Ecological Institute (UIEI)

 CV as submitted for the Green Talents award (2015):